Optimal Source Codes for Timely Updates: Proofs

 which in the manner of Lemma~\ref{l:minmax_conditions} gives

-\newer{Finally, it remains to establish that $\ell^*_{z^*,Q^*}$ is the unique minmax optimal solution.
-This can be shown in exactly the same manner as it was shown for Theorem~\ref{t:update_optimal} in the previous section.}
+Finally, it remains to establish that $\ell^*_{z^*,Q^*}$ is the unique minmax optimal solution.
+This can be shown in exactly the same manner as it was shown for Theorem~\ref{t:update_optimal} in the previous section; we skip the details.